ericdscott/ClojureCookbook/ToDevelopYourCode.md

 Creating software naturally involves writing your source code.

+## Supports
+- [Creating software with Clojure]
 ## Done when
 - Your tests pass, with good coverage

 ## Otherwise
-- Create source files with appropriate namespaces
+- [Create source files with appropriate namespaces]
-- Bring in resources on your classpath
+- Bring resources into your classpath
 - Create or modify test files and require the source namespaces
 - Open a REPL
 - Bring your source namespace into your REPL